jbruchon/libjodycode/README.md

 The provided version check code reports detailed information about the problem in a way that is both understandable by users and informative to maintainers.

+libjodycode 3.0 introduced a new "feature level" number which changes on every revision to the public API.
+Programs can check this number against the number that corresponds to the newest library interface that they use.
+Whenever any function or variable is added to the public API this number will increase.
+To find the number your program should store and check against this number, find every interface you use documented in FEATURELEVELS.txt and choose the highest feature level number out of those.

 Contact information